 Germs can survive for hours or days after the passenger who brought them all on board has departed.

-And flu viruses can infect people for up to 8 hours after they have left their host.
-MRSA and E-coli can live on the plane for over a week!
+Flu viruses can infect people for up to 8 hours after they have left their host.
+MRSA and E. coli can live on the plane for over a week!

 Carry alcohol-based hand sanitizer when you cannot wash your hands.
 Also, void touching your eyes, mouth or nose with your hands any more than you have to.